rogue7373/SRE/Chapter12.md

 | What Is the Scalability | Scale the number of development teams | Scale the number of development teams.
 Each team gets a dedicated SRE | Scale the number of development teams.
 Each team gets a dedicated SRE |

 ### 12.4 You Build It, You and SRE Run It
+There are two distinct characteristics of the “you build it, you and SRE run it” model: the existence of an SRE team and a shared on-call rotation.
+The SRE team runs a shared on-call rotation for services in production with the developers of the respective development teams.
+The SRE team itself can organizationally be placed in the development, operations, or a dedicated SRE organization.
+In this section, these three alternatives are explored.

+#### 12.4.1 SRE Team Within the Development Organization